 David urges you to use captivating marketing strategies that pull qualified people into your zone, situate yourself as the expert in your field and become the ultimate choice to your customer within your market.

-It will also give you the lowdown on how to do social media the right way, gather a steady stream of referrals for your company and spot high payoff activities that you’ll want to spring for immediately.
+It will also give you the lowdown on how to do social media the right way, get referrals for your company and spot high payoff activities that you’ll want to spring for immediately.

 Newman reveals what the selling process is really about.
 Speaking to his readers with deliberation, he reminds the marketer that it’s all about potential customers.
 Knowing who you are as a seller and who they are as a buyer is key.